NMSSH/NMSSH/README.md

 ### Install the framework

 * Build the framework and add it to your project.
-Consult the Wiki for detailed information about how to build for [OSX](https://github.com/Lejdborg/NMSSH/wiki/Build-and-use-in-your-OSX-project).
+Consult the Wiki for detailed information about how to [build for OSX](https://github.com/Lejdborg/NMSSH/wiki/Build-and-use-in-your-OSX-project) or [build for iOS](https://github.com/Lejdborg/NMSSH/wiki/Build-and-use-in-your-iOS-project).
 * Add `#include <NMSSH/NMSSH.h>` to your source file.

 ### Connect to a server